vobyjs/oby/README.md

 This is the reactive version of the native `Array.prototype.map`, it maps over an array of values while caching results for values that didn't change.

+This is recommended over `$.forIndex` if the array contains no duplicates.
+It will still work with duplicates, but performance will degrade.

 Interface:

 ```ts